The Early History of the McLarans of Dalby

 Q1.
 Did Malcolm or any of the McLeoran family ever live in Balquhidder?

 A1.
 Evidence suggests they did not.
-It is unlikely that any of the family or even Malcolm's parents visited the ancestral home of Clan McLaren.
+It is highly unlikely that any of the family ventured beyond Campbeltown prior to emigration.
 Refer Scottish Roots page.

 Q2.
 Did any family members have Irish roots?

-ccording to the 1841 census, Malcolm McLaran's first wife, Margaret McQuilkan, was born in Ireland.
+he 1841 census records that Malcolm McLaran's first wife, Margaret McQuilkan, was born in Ireland.

 Proudly powered by Weebly